telerik/blazor-docs/components/scheduler/events.md

 ## ItemRender

 The `OnItemRender` event fires when an appointment is going to be rendered in the scheduler.
-It fires one for every appointment, including all-day appointments that span several days/slots.
+It fires one for every appointment, including all-day appointments that span several days/slots, and the class is rendered on all elements.

 Through its event arguments you can get the `Item` to cast it to your model type and to set the `Class` that will render on the appointment wrapping element.
 This lets you customize the appearance of the entire appointment, not just the contents of its [template]({%slug scheduler-templates-appointment%}).